 KANOTIX is a Linux distribution based on the latest stable release of Debian GNU/Linux.
 It is built on top of a latest kernel which is carefully patched with fixes and drivers for most modern hardware.
 Although it can be used as a live CD, it also includes a graphical installer for hard disk installation.
 The user-friendly nature of the distribution is further enhanced by a custom-built control centre and specialist scripts.

 18. T2 SDE (225)

-T2 is an open source system development environment (or distribution build kit if you are more familiar with that term).
-T2 allows the creation of custom distributions with bleeding edge technology.
-Currently, the Linux kernel is normally used - but we are expanding to Hurd, OpenDarwin and OpenBSD; more to come.
+T2 is an open-source system development environment (or distribution build kit if you are more familiar with that term).
+T2 allows the creation of custom distributions with bleeding-edge technology.
+Currently, the Linux kernel is normally used, but the project is expanding to Hurd, OpenDarwin and OpenBSD.
 T2 started as a community driven fork from the ROCK Linux Project with the aim to create a decentralised development and a clean framework for spin-off projects and customised distributions.

 |Search by Distribution Criteria (Advanced Search Form)

 The advanced search form allows you to fine tune your search criteria by including multiple items in your search.
 Once completed, it will also allow you to display the result either as a list of all matching distributions with their descriptions, or in a sorted tabular format.

 TUXEDO Computers - Linux Hardware in a tailor made suite